bgoodlab/bgoodlab.github.io/_pages/people.md

 ![image-left](/assets/images/jglopez.jpg){: .align-left}{: .align-left}
 **Jaime Lopez** <br/>
 *Postdoctoral Fellow*<br/>
 <small>Jaime is a postdoctoral fellow in the Good and Huang Labs.
-He carried out his PhD with Ned Wingreen and Mohamed Donia at Princeton, where he studied interactions between microbial communities and the chemical environments they inhabit.
+They carried out their PhD with Ned Wingreen and Mohamed Donia at Princeton, where they studied interactions between microbial communities and the chemical environments they inhabit.
 Jaime’s current research focuses on the ecological and evolutionary dynamics of bacteriophage in the human gut microbiota.<br/>
 *jglopez [at] stanford.edu*<br/></small>
 <br/>
 <br/>